-Data from AWS-4 must be offloaded at least twice a year.
+Offload data from AWS-4 at least twice a year.
 When the field season starts in May/June and again when the field season ends in September/October.

-- Laptop with HOBOware Pro installed
+- Laptop with HOBOware Pro software installed

 - Camera

 - Voltmeter

 - Silica bags

 - GeoBasis manual and HOBO U30 station User guide (GeoBasis/Manuals/HOBO U30)

 - Scotch 33+ tape

 - Small screw driver or multitool

-Inside the enclosure on the mast there is a box with the HOBO datalogger.
-Inside this box the communication cable is stored and left (Remember to leave it there).
-Connect the cable to the slot marked with a circle (Fig 2.13) and the USB part of the cable to the laptop.
+1. Inside the enclosure on the mast, there is a box with the HOBO U30 datalogger.
+Inside the box, you find the communication cable (Remember to leave it there).
+Connect the cable to the slot marked with a circle (Fig 2.13) and to the laptop.
 Start HOBO Pro software